 - All students must select a WHS teacher as their personal Faculty Advisor and meet with them once a week.
 If the senior is doing a project with a WHS teacher, that teacher can take on a dual role of the Faculty Advisor and the Onsite Advisor.
 Before submitting a Senior Project proposal, the senior’s Faculty Advisor must read, possibly help edit, approve, and then initial the project proposal through the google form.
 Once the project begins students are accountable to meet with their chosen Faculty Advisor once a week where they will present their timeline Padlet that will act as a daily or weekly time sheet.
 The student’s Padlet will also serve as their journal.
 A video is below of how students & staff are to use Padlet.

 Failure to meet once a week with the Faculty Advisor will result in the senior immediately pulled from the project, returning to all classes, and making up missed work for teachers to grade.

-- Seniors must meet the obligation of their Term 4 English course.
+- Seniors must meet the obligation of their second semester English course.

-English is a graduation requirement and this includes all of the student’s English teacher’s required assignments during Term 4.
-It is the responsibility of the student to speak with their English teacher before beginning their Senior Project to know final assignment/project/papers/ speech/ due dates.
-Failure to meet the deadlines will result in the student returning to all of their classes and forfeiting the project…. unfortunately, there is potential of a senior not being able to graduate if student does not meet the obligations of English requirements.
+English is a graduation requirement and this includes all of the student’s English teacher’s required assignments during the second semester.
+It is the responsibility of the student to speak with their English teacher BEFORE beginning their Senior Project to know any final assignment/project/papers/ speech/ due dates.
+Failure to meet the deadlines will result in the student returning to all of their classes and forfeiting the project…. unfortunately, there is potential of a senior not being able to graduate if the student does not meet the obligations of English requirements.